Q: Can I mix and match different sizes of trees and still get the discounted rate?

 Q: Why is the shipping charge so high when there was only $4.50 postage on my package?

 A: In common with many other suppliers, I charge a flat rate for shipping and handling of small orders and offer free shipping on the large ones.
 This is easier than trying to calculate the cost of each package separately.
 Furthermore, the actual postage is only a small part of the shipping cost.
-For each order received, I have to purchase packaging materials, assemble the order, wrap it, print out a mailing label, drive into town, find parking, walk two blocks to the post office, stand in line, walk back to my vehicle, drive home, and then keep track of the package in case of delivery problems.
+For each order received, I have to purchase packaging materials, assemble the order, wrap it, print out a mailing label, drive into town, stand in line, drive home, and then keep track of the package in case of delivery problems.
 In most cases, postage is much higher – sometimes $50 or more – yet I never charge more than $10 for shipping within the USA.
 All things considered, I don’t think my shipping charges are high.